Skip to main content

 rclone config file

-If the config file doesn’t exist, Rclone reports the default location where the config file should be created:
+If the config file doesn’t exist, Rclone reports the default location where you should create the config file:

 Configuration file doesn't exist, but rclone will use this path: